A Journey Across the West of the Iberian Peninsula

 Overnight: Seville

-After breakfast we will walk to Alandis headquarters, an 18th century old mansion, where we will be joined by a local expert who will give us a presentation on Spain’s Geography and Climate.
-Then we will meet with a local expert who will lead us inside the Cathedral, one of the world´s largest and packed with historic treasures and art.
+After breakfast, we will walk to Alandis headquarters, an 18th century old mansion, where we will be joined by a local expert who will give us a presentation on Spain’s Geography and Climate.
+Then, we will meet a local expert who will lead us inside the Cathedral, one of the world´s largest and most packed with historic treasures and art.

 Day 3